ipfs/ipfs-docs/docs/how-to/command-line-quick-start.md

 ### Check your Go version

 IPFS works with Go 1.12.0 or later.
-To check what go version you have installed, type `go version`.
-Here's an example with 1.12.2 installed:
+To check what go version you have installed, type `go version`:

 ```bash
 go version

 > go version go1.12.2 linux/amd64
 ```